JetBrains/amper/docs/Documentation.md

 |-settings.gradle.kts
 ```

-Amper needs to be added in the `settings.gradle.kts` and Amper modules explicitly specfied:
+The Amper plugin needs to be added in the `settings.gradle.kts` and Amper modules explicitly specified:

 ```kotlin
 pluginManagement {